 NSF I-Corps Summer Program

-The STEAM Training in Entrepreneurial Practices (STEP) I-Corps Site will fund faculty and student researchers to vet the promise of new technologies during a 10-week summer training program.
+The STEAM Training in Entrepreneurial Practices (STEP) I-Corps Site will fund faculty and student innovators to vet the promise of new technologies during an intensive, two-week summer training program.

 The University of Arkansas I-Corps Site, STEP (STEAM Training in Entrepreneurial Practices), builds on existing programs that accelerate the commercialization of research by faculty and students.